vsco/jsonconsul/README.md

  - Poll and output to file after a duration.
  - Poll and output to file after a duration but with timestamped output file.

+Options:

+ - `-json-values` Convert the values from Consul and treat them as JSON values.

 #### Output to STDOUT
 ```sh
 jsonconsul export -prefix="foo"